2.D Refugee-Sponsor Relationship

 D.2 What intervention can mitigate risks of sponsorship breakdown?

 (ii) What steps should the State take to mediate and resolve disputes between sponsoring groups and refugees?

 How Canada Does It

-Though breakdowns are rare, local immigration offices may find out about a sponsorship dispute from the sponsors, refugees, or local services organizations.
-Immigration officers should not intervene in day-to-day exchanges between sponsors and refugees since working through minor disagreements can strengthen relationships.
+Though breakdowns are rare, local migration offices may find out about a sponsorship dispute from the sponsors, refugees, or local services organizations.
+Migration officers should not intervene in day-to-day exchanges between sponsors and refugees since working through minor disagreements can strengthen relationships.
 The Government of Canada may intervene in cases where: (i) One or both of the parties to the dispute have requested an intervention; (ii) When contact with the disputing parties has confirmed that internal resolution is not possible; and (iii) When the refugee has approached a social service agency, which in turn has reported the situation to the Government of Canada.

-Throughout the mediation process, a written record of all communications involving the local immigration office should be maintained.
+Throughout the mediation process, a written record of all communications involving the local migration office should be maintained.
 A separate document with major decisions, facts, action items, etc. should be prepared and copied to all parties involved.

-Not all communities are staffed with immigration officers.
+Not all communities are staffed with migration officers.
 Where these do not exist, sponsors and refugees can contact the Refugee Sponsorship Training Program, the Canadian Council for Refugees, or other agencies and organizations serving refugees in their community for assistance.
 In cases of unresolvable disputes, the Government of Canada must process the sponsorship under breakdown protocols.